sapa/spa-specifications/actors.md

 title: Actors
 ---

-Entities that "have the potential to perform intentional actions of kinds for which someone may be held responsible" for CIDOC-CRM are instances of `E39 Actor` while RiC calls them `E4 Agent`.
+Entities that "have the potential to perform intentional actions of kinds for which someone may be held responsible" for CIDOC-CRM are instances of `E39 Actor` while PROV calls them `Agent`.
 Here both classes are used as actors/agents are one point where the scope of both models overlap.
-CIDOC-CRM further distinguishes further between
-`E21 Person`, `E74 Group` and `E40 Legal Body` as subclasses.
-As RiC so far does not provide any further classification [a custom vocabulary](https://sapa.github.io/spa-vocabulary/#http://vocab.performing-arts.ch/agenttype) is used via `ric:P32_Type` in analogy with the CIDOC-CRM subclasses.
+CIDOC-CRM further distinguishes further between `E21 Person`, `E74 Group` and `E40 Legal Body` as subclasses.

 The following examples are not complete as documentation of the implementations of `E82 Actor Appellation`, `E52 Time-Span` etc. is not repeated here.